Non-equilibrium time evolution in the sine-Gordon model revisited: Time evolution in sine-Gordon quenches

 We note that the quench protocol discussed here, coupling a quantum pendulum to a bath of massless modes, does not have direct experimental relevance.
 From the experimental point of view, a potentially more realistic state would have the non-zero modes in the ground state of appropriate massive oscillator modes.
 The present choice, where they are described as gapless modes of the conformal boson, eventually overestimates their contributions and is motivated by two considerations.
 First, it leads to a technical simplification since the above state has a simpler representation in terms of the MSTHA.
 Second, one of our goals is to gauge whether these modes play a significant role in the dynamics and determine how much they alter the quantum pendulum dynamics.
 As mentioned above, this step is crucial for finding the simplest theoretical description of the experiments, where the time evolution is potentially affected by many additional degrees of freedom, including the symmetric and transverse modes.
 To establish the relevant degrees of freedom, it is, therefore, acceptable to consider a slightly modified quench protocol that overestimates the effects of finite momentum modes., rendering the gapless nature of these modes secondary.
 The implementation of massive modes lies outside the scope of the paper.

 Fig. \ref{fig:cos-qpgs} displays the time evolution of the expectation value of the cosine of the phase field and the phase-phase correlator starting from the initial state (\ref{qp-init-state}) for several interaction strengths $K$ and for a dimensionless volume $l = 10$ as computed by the MSTHA and the TWA.
-The MSTHA data is computed using truncation values of $n_{\text{max}} = 9, 7, 11$ and $7$ and $\ell_{\text{max}} = 20, 20, 20$ and $24$ for $K = 1, 1.56, 4$ and $27$, respectively.
+The MSTHA data is computed using truncation values of $n_{\text{max}} = 9, 7, 11$ and $7$ and $\ell_{\text{max}} = 20, 20, 20$ and $24$, corresponding to Hilbert space dimensions of 32247, 25081, 39413 and 88536 for $K = 1, 1.56, 4$ and $27$, respectively.
 The largest value is eventually the one directly relevant in the experimental context.

 The MSTHA results converge well with the truncation and can be considered numerically exact.
 Since the quantum pendulum is initially in its ground state, a small number of zero mode basis states is enough for the MSTHA to converge.
 In contrast, the TWA does not allow for a reliable estimate of its accuracy; however, due to the numerically exact nature of the MSTHA, the deviation of the TWA from the MSTHA results can be considered the error involved in the TWA approximation.